Stuff (company): Stuff Circuit

-In 2019, Stuff launched a longform journalism documentary series called Stuff Circuit with funding from New Zealand on Air.
+In 2019, Stuff launched a longform journalism documentary series called Stuff Circuit with funding from NZ On Air.
 Notable titles have included Big Decision (abortion law reform), Life + Limb (New Zealand's military involvement in the War in Afghanistan), False Profit (which focused on conspiracy theorist and New Zealand Public Party founder Billy Te Kahika), Deleted (which looked at New Zealand companies alleged to be complicit in human rights abuses in Xinjiang), Disordered (which focused on the treatment of people with Foetal Alcohol Syndrome), and Fire and Fury (which looked at vaccine disinformation and conspiracy theories in the wake of the 2022 Wellington protests.